fboes/broilerplate/docs/development/icons.md

 3. You may also want to generate a second PNG file with double the resolution for Retina displays.
 A naming convention for Retina files is: `ORIGINAL_FILENAME@2x.ORIGINAL_FILEENDING`
 4. Build a mixin in `htdocs/sass/_mixins.scss` to call icons by name in SASS

+You may also want to check if your sprite may be replace by an [icon webfonts](webfonts.md).

 Sample mixin for icons
 ----------------------